simonhw/campsite-bookings/TESTING.md

         booking.delete()
 ```

-If these conditions are satisfied, the booking is deleted from the database and the user is redirected to either `user_bookings.html` or `manage_booking.html` as shown below:
+If these conditions are satisfied, [custom JavaScript code](/static/js/user_bookings.js) gets the booking ID of the post and assigns it to the delete button's href attribute, e.g. `delete/23`.
+In this way, the correct booking is deleted from the database and the user is then redirected to either `user_bookings.html` or `manage_booking.html` as shown below:

 ```
 if request.user.is_staff: